 - In 2004, when the two were no longer teammates, Owens did the infamous Playboy “interview” in which he was asked if he thought there was any truth to the rumors Garcia was gay, and Owens implied he thought there was, (“20 Questions With Terrell Owens”).
 Owens never said anything bad about Garcia while they were still teammates.
 The media engaged in revisionist history to make people forget the timeline and think otherwise.

 - After the Super Bowl with the Eagles, Hank Fraley and Freddie Mitchell told the media that Donovan McNabb had gotten tired/apparently thrown up in the Super Bowl.
 This became a huge story.
 In an interview a little later on, Owens was asked by ESPN’s Len Pasquarelli about the criticism he had received before the game, with some questioning how his physical conditioning would be coming off his broken leg, insisting he was selfish for trying to play.
-Owens fired back at the media, noting the irony of their story after the game being about the other star player being the one who apparently got tired.
+Owens fired back at the media, noting the irony of their story after the game being about the other star player being the one who apparently got tired (“I wasn’t the guy who got tired in the Super Bowl”).
 The media again engaged in #5 and #6 – this time with Donovan McNabb.
 Owens denied he was talking about McNabb; his criticism was directed at the media for questioning his physical conditioning.

-- Owens held out for a new contract because of the result of #10.
+- Owens asked to renegotiate his contract because of the result of #10.

 - The Eagles refused to renegotiate, which upset him.